We Believe that a Game-Changing Technology is Long Overdue

-We believe that the cannabis industry lacks comprehensive data for clinicians to draw from when advising patients on treatment plans, as well as reliable systems to track outcomes.
-Ehave may enable more accurate and efficient study of cannabis and help establish objective guidelines that clinicians can rely upon when prescribing cannabis therapies.
+We believe that the cannabis industry lacks comprehensive data for clinicians and others to draw from when advising patients on treatment plans, as well as reliable systems to track outcomes.
+Ehave may enable more accurate and efficient study of cannabis and help establish objective guidelines that clinicians and others can rely upon when prescribing cannabis therapies.

 We Seek to Answer Common Questions and Concerns

 - Is cannabis the right therapeutic to prescribe?

 - What is the most effective strain for a particular condition?

 - What is the appropriate dose or delivery method for a particular condition?